classroomgms/GamesHub/README.md

 ## Notes
 - some games might not work, if it's Blocked/Broken/Buggy I'll change the Provider.
+- Some of the Updates were used with AI

 ## Disclaimer
 This project is for educational purposes only.
 Use responsibly.

+## Credits
+- POWBoy1
+- Chatgpt 5/mini